potatoqualitee/fossilize/README.md

 ### Example workflows

-Use the `Fossil` action to backup your account to CSV each night at midnight and attach the zip as an artifact
+Use the `Fossilize` action to backup your account to CSV each night at midnight and attach the zip as an artifact

 ```yaml
 name: Backup Mastodon Account